 When and What?

-Trinity offers both traditional and contemporary worship with five worship services each week.
+Trinity offers both traditional and contemporary worship with four worship services each week.
 All worship includes music, Bible readings, and a message.
 Something for everyone!

 Contemporary Worship: Saturdays at 5 p.m and Sundays at 11 a.m.